 To help you understand better, here’s a more in-depth look at what the dark web is.

-First things first, the dark web and the deep web are not the same things.
+First things first, you have to understand the difference between the dark web and the deep web.
+They’re not the same thing.
 The deep web refers to any non-indexed internet content, like password-locked accounts and anything behind a paywall.
 What about the dark web?

 The dark web is part of the deep web but refers explicitly to an intentionally hidden network.
 While your emails are part of the deep web, they’re not the dark web.
 You can’t find dark web content with a Google search, but you can with specialized software.

 The dark web consists of a system of encrypted networks that keep users anonymous.
 You can see why it might be the ideal place for criminals, then.
 Since dark web activities happen out of the view of authorities, a lot of it is illegal.

 Since it’s hidden, you can’t access the dark web with a standard browser like Chrome or Firefox.
 The most popular dark web software is The Onion Router, or Tor.
 Tor is the product of the U.S. Navy, developed it in the 90s — but it went public in 2004.

 Tor hides your IP address and routes your requests through multiple servers, covering your identity and location.
 On top of this complicated routing system, dark web software also encrypts data at every step.
 That’s how dark web users can stay anonymous despite all the data involved in using the internet.

 Even once you open Tor or another dark web browser, you can’t find dark web sites by searching for them.
 You’ll have to find the URL for the website you want and enter that.
 If you do visit the dark web, though, be careful, because you may end up somewhere illegal.